mmp17/full-stack-notes/react/intro-to-react/README.md

 ### Lists and Keys
 - Keys should be given to elements inside the array, to help indentify which items have changed

+### Lifecycle Methods
+- Mounting: after creation
+- Updating
+- Unmounting: no longer needed, unmount from the hierarchy

+#### Mounting
+_Called when an instance of a component is being created and inserted into the DOM_
+- constructor()
+- getDerivedStateFromProps()
+- render()
+- componentDidMount(): use when need to execute somthing after component gets added into the DOM
+- earlier deprecated method: componentWillMount()